mrdeephang/Chess_Game/README.md

 - Add play with AI
 - Adding Undo Option
 - Promoting of Pawn when it reaches Opponent End
-- Locally save game progress even when game is closed using (sharedpreferences, sqlite or hive)
+- Locally save game progress even when game is closed using (sharedpreferences or sqlite or hive)

 ## Author